SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 Identifier variables such as appointment_id and patient_id are not proposed as predictive features.

-Potential data leakage will also be considered when determining whether information would realistically be available at the time a prediction is made.
+Potential data leakage will also be assessed to determine whether information would realistically be available at the time a prediction is made.

 ---